Hints & FAQ's

 Q. I already have filters for my water tank.
 Will the WaterBoy interfere with them?

 A. Not at all.
-Filters can be very good but the most efficient at removing the smallest organisms are expensive and can clog up quite quickly.
-The cleaner water that the WaterBoy obtains means that your filters will last a longer before needing cleaning or replacement.
-In fact, filters can actually breed bacteria if they become blocked so they do require regular monitoring.
+Filters can be very good but the most efficient at removing the smallest organisms are expensive and can clog up quite quickly and you will need a minimum of 2 of different micron size.
+The cleaner water that the WaterBoy obtains means that your filters will last much longer before needing cleaning or replacement.
+In fact, filters can actually breed bacteria if they become clogged so they do require regular monitoring. * Read the Purifying Comparisons table.

 Q. My tank is an unusual size/shape.
 Will the WaterBoy work?

 A. Yes.
-It will work on tanks of all sizes and shapes.
-Further information is included with the units fitting instructions (when ordering be sure to state the material the tank is constructed of as the relevant fitting instructions differ).
+It will work on tanks of all sizes and shapes and there are many.
+The most important information we need is the diameter of the tank’s outlet valve.
+Further information is included with the units fitting instructions

 Q. Is it difficult to install?

-A. Not at all.
-Saying that, the water level inside the tank must be shallow enough to stand in and reach the outlet.
-This equates to about a quarter of a tank of water.
-The whole operation should only take 15mins and is basically just screwing or pushing the end of the Waterboy unit into the outlet.
-Waterboys have been installed by snorkelling in a full tank but it is not recommended.
+A. No. But the water level inside the tank must be shallow enough to stand in and reach the outlet.
+The whole operation should only take 20 mins and is basically just screwing or pushing the end of the Waterboy unit into the outlet.
+We also offer a high quality RXP through tank fitting (at extra cost) that is suitable for many tanks.
+See the purchase page for full details.

 Q. I've got a full tank so I've got to empty it to install the Waterboy?

 A. Not completely.
-It is easy to install with approximately a quarter full tank.
-It is difficult for many people to "waste" their tank water but its mostly a psychological barrier.
-If it is done before good rainfall is forecast it is full again in no time.
+(See above) It is difficult for many people to ‘waste’ their tank water by draining some but if it is done before good rainfall is forecast then it’s full again in no time.
 The dramatic positive benefits of the WaterBoy easily outweigh the loss of some water.
-If you can't bear the thought of lowering the tank level you should purchase a unit and install it when the water level is low due to drought or high usuage.
+If you can't bear the thought of lowering the tank level you should purchase a unit now and install it when the water level is low due to drought or high usage.

 Q. I'm not too handy or I'm too busy to install it myself.
 What shall I do?

-A. Any handyman with a ladder could install a Waterboy (It comes with full instructions) or a tank specialist or plumber can easily do it.
+A. Any handyman with a ladder can install a WaterBoy (It comes with full instructions of course).
+If not, a tank specialist or plumber can easily do it.

 Q. What happens if I run out of water?

-A. Exactly what happens if you run out now i.e. the pump will be in danger of sustaining damage.
-The Waterboy unit cannot become blocked so the priority is to turn off the pump and get more water!
-We recommend a tank level indicator because we all know how inconvenient running out of water is.
+A. Exactly what happens if you run out now. ie. Water will not flow when you turn on a tap.
+This means the pump will be in danger of sustaining damage.
+The Waterboy unit cannot become blocked so the priority is to turn off the pump immediately.
+It will probably be noisier than usual.
+Next order some more water from a supplier.
+We recommend a tank level indicator because it is extremely inconvenient running out of water.

-Q. We have an old wooden tank with an out let pipe that runs up and over the top (a siphon system) because it has a tank liner.
+Q. We have a tank with an outlet pipe that runs up and over the top (a siphon system) because it has a tank liner or the pump is at a higher level.
 Can we still install a WaterBoy?

 Q. On the order form I've got to provide a measurement which seems a bit tricky.
 How do I do it?

-You can and you should.
-You can pay by credit card and amount charged will be calculated by your credit card company based on the NZ dollar exchange rate at the time of purchase.
+- A. Of course.
+You can pay by credit card and the amount charged will be calculated by your credit card company based on the NZ dollar exchange rate at the time of purchase.
 However, as your order is for export from New Zealand, you only pay the GST exempt WaterBoy price of NZ$208.70.
 We recommend using the New Zealand currency calculator to obtain an estimate of the cost in your own currency.

 Q. I have more than one tank do.
 I need more than one WaterBoy?

-Q. Will it mean I have less water pressure if I have a gravity feed system?
+Q. Will it mean I have less water pressure if I have a gravity fed system?